Showing posts with label Ecclesial Vocations. Show all posts

 Similarly, the poverty enjoined on laypersons by the Gospel differs significantly from religious poverty because laypersons tend to have to care for their families, provide for the education of children, and sometimes care for elderly parents or other relatives as well, yet every Christian is called to this Evangelical Counsel in some sense.
 In my own approach to the religious poverty of the consecrated vocation, I stress complete dependence on God.
 Finances are a secondary part of that, but they are a real part of it nonetheless.
 My own income is very limited (about $1200 a month).
 I do have a cat and that expense is offset by sacrifices I make so that I may care for him.
 "Sneezy", however, is a literal gift of God to me (he showed up one Winter with a bad cold and took up residence) and provides me with things money cannot buy; I have determined it is important to my own health and wholeness to make these accommodations, at least at the present time.

-Again, it is up to each hermit, her vision of the life, and her Rule of Life to determine how she answers these and other questions.
-Circumstances change and things that would be permissible at one time might be something one needs to skip at another.
-In all situations, our lives are lived in dialogue with God in the silence of solitude, and whatever choices we make need to continue that dialogue.
+Again, it is up to each hermit, her vision of the life, and her Rule of Life, to determine how she answers these and other questions.
+Circumstances change, and things that would be permissible at one time might be something one needs to skip at another.
+In all situations, our lives are lived in dialogue with God in the silence of solitude, and whatever choices we make need to continue and deepen or expand that dialogue.

 10 January 2025